Learning Goal-Oriented Vision-and-Language Navigation with Self-Improving Demonstrations at Scale: Limitations

 SID's exploration can fail in complex areas with numerous choices at critical navigational viewpoints.
 If the agent continuously explores the environment, it will exceed the maximum navigation steps limitation and then be forced to stop, hindering success in intricate exploration scenarios.
 It's important to note that previous methods also frequently struggle with these challenging cases.
 In our future work, we plan to enhance SID's capabilities of error correction and efficient exploration to further boost success rate in difficult scenarios.

 Moreover, we acknowledge the following limitations and directions for future work.
-Firstly, there is potential embodiment gap as the agent is pretrained on robotic navigation assumptions, which may not directly translate to real-world robot deployment.
-Further challenges include the discrete-to-continuous environment gap and inherent sim-to-real gap, necessitating additional adaptation for practical robotic applications.
-Furthermore, SID's successful transfer to VLN tasks hinges on textual descriptions generated by VLMs, which may produce incomplete or inaccurate captions due to hallucinations.
+Firstly, there is a potential embodiment gap as the agent is pretrained on specific robotic navigation assumptions, which may not directly translate to real-world robot deployment.
+Further challenges include the inherent sim-to-real gap, necessitating additional adaptation for practical robotic applications.
+Furthermore, SID's successful transfer to VLN tasks hinges largely on textual descriptions generated by VLMs, which may produce incomplete or inaccurate captions due to potential hallucinations.
 And evaluating caption quality in the navigation domain is particularly challenging as it requires assessing the alignment between vision, language, and the actions an agent might take.
-Developing mechanisms for further verifying and refining these generated captions in the embodied tasks could enhance robustness and fully combine the vision-language alignment capabilities of VLMs to bootstrap unified goal-oriented navigation.
+Developing robust mechanisms for further verifying and refining these generated captions in the embodied tasks could enhance robustness and fully combine the vision-language alignment capabilities of VLMs to bootstrap unified goal-oriented navigation.